TawanLekngam/Password-Manager/README.md

 ## Security
 The passwords are encrypted using AES-256-CBC encryption with PBKDF2 key derivation.
 The encryption key is derived from the user's input password, which is not stored or logged anywhere.
 The encrypted passwords are stored in a hidden file named `.passwords` in the same directory as the script.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](/LICENSE) file for details.

 ## Disclaimer
 This script is provided as-is and without any warranty or guarantee.
 Use at your own risk.
 The author is not responsible for any loss or damage caused by the use of this script.